FaatimahM1998/Discover_DataScience/README.md

 GridSearchCV was used to configure optimal parameters for the model <br>
 Confusion Matrix was used to evaluate the model <br>
 Box Plot was created to visualise how the model performed <br>
+Skills required: Python, Machine Learning, understanding of algorithms and basic understanding of statistics.

 Download the Student Performance dataset from the following link: <br>
 Dataset = https://archive.ics.uci.edu/ml/datasets/Student+Performance <br>
 [Click here to view project](https://github.com/FaatimahM1998/PredictingFailure.git) <br>

 <!--![](https://github.com/FaatimahM1998/Discover_DataScience/blob/main/KNN.PNG) -->